ternaus/ternaus.github.io/_posts/2020-08-21-Trained-model-what-is-next.markdown

 I hope, in the future, you will follow this pattern from the beginning.
 If you want something even more structured, check out [Cookie Cutter](https://github.com/cookiecutter/cookiecutter) package.

 ### Step 2: add config file.

-You need to add setup.py to the root of the repository.
-Just copy paste one from retinaface and modify the necessary fields.

 * Add setup.py to the root of the folder with the content similar to [setup.py](https://github.com/ternaus/retinaface/blob/master/setup.py)
 * Add a version for the package.
 In my case, I added it to the [init file](https://github.com/ternaus/retinaface/blob/master/retinaface/__init__.py) of the "main" folder.

-### Step 3: Create an account at PyPI
+### Step 3: create an account at PyPI
-If you do not have an account at [PyPI](https://pypi.org/), you need to create it.
+If you do not have an account at [PyPI](https://pypi.org/), it is time to create it.

-### Step 4: Build library and upload to PyPI
+### Step 4: build a library and upload to PyPI

 ```bash
 python setup.py sdist
 python setup.py sdist upload
 ```

 That is it.
-You repository is a library and everyone will be able to install it with
+Your repository is a library, and everyone will be able to install it with:

 ```
 pip install <your_library_name>
 ```

-If you check the page of your package at PyPI you will see that it uses readme that you have in the repo to present the project.
+If you check the [package's page at PyPI](https://pypi.org/project/retinaface-pytorch/), you will see that it uses Readme that you have in the repo to present the project.

 Note: We will use the functionality of this step for Google Colab and for a Web App.
+{: .notice--info}

 ## VI: +20 min.
 Create a Google Colab notebook.

-It is a good practice to add a jupyter notebook to the repository to show how to initialize the model and perform inference.
+It is a good practice to add a Jupiter notebook to the repository to show how to initialize the model and perform inference.
 [Example](https://github.com/ternaus/TernausNetV2/blob/master/Demo.ipynb).

 We can do better.

-In the previous two steps we enabled “fancy” model initialization and the `pip install ` magic.
+We enabled a "fancy" model initialization and the `pip install ` magic in the previous two steps.
 Let's leverage this.

-We can create Google Golab notebook.
+We can create a Google Golab notebook.

-Now, the only thing that someone needs to play with your model is browser!
-Even more people will be able to check your model.
+Now, the only thing that someone needs to play with your model is a browser!
+More people will be able to check it out.

 [Example](https://colab.research.google.com/drive/1wLXZyoybDRKizfcIzxPwkeYp-XDpTM-K?usp=sharing#scrollTo=0iI1uHI7ZoTM).

-P.S.
-Do not forget to add a link for notebook to your readme and update version at PyPi.
+Do not forget to add a link for a notebook to your readme and update version at PyPi.
+{: .notice--info}

 ## VII: +20 min.
 Create WebApp